Research

 -

-Whether differences in eye movements are related to basic oculomotor control (relevant paper) or regulation of pupil diameter.
+Are early gaze preference differences in autism due to differences in basic oculomotor control? (relevant paper) or regulation of pupil diameter (relevant paper)?

 -